 NAMIG’s mission is to promote awareness for the applications of nutrition across medical specialties in supporting longitudinal patient health and well-being, provide opportunities for interprofessional development with allied health, and disseminate resources that will enable medical professionals to better facilitate comprehensive patient care.

-- Social Justice Interest Group
+- Dance and Performance Interest Group

 WMed Dance seeks to expose students to a variety of dance styles to gain an appreciation of the culture, music, and athletic nature of dances from around the world.
 Dance classes/meetings are open to the entire WMed community and absolutely no previous experience is required in order to participate.
 Classes/meetings can be led by any member who wishes to share his/her knowledge of dance with the group.
 Dance is a wonderful way to gain some exercise, take a break from a busy day, and to broaden our horizons: Come dance with us!